We’ve Got a New Mobile App

 Reading time: 5 Minutes

 When you're in a romantic relationship, talking about money is essential.
 As a team, you'll need to decide: do we want to manage our money together or separately?
-There's no right or wrong answer.
-But it's important to find the right fit for your relationship.
+There's no right or wrong answer—but it's important to find the right fit for your relationship.

 How Joint Accounts Work